alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Sell ram action, reduces quota by bytes and then performs an inline transfer of tokens to receiver based upon the average purchase price of the original quota.
+Sell ram is an action that reduces quota by bytes and then performs an inline transfer of tokens to reciever based up the average purchase price of the original quota.

 Parameter Name | Description
 --- | ---